-- The reason(s) for the suspension or permanent exclusion - The length of a suspension or, for a permanent exclusion, the fact that it is permanent

-For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also, without delay, inform the pupil's 'home authority' of the exclusion and the reason(s) for it.
+- The reason(s) for the suspension or permanent exclusion - The length of a suspension or, for a permanent exclusion, the fact that it is permanent - 4.16 For a permanent exclusion, if the pupil lives outside the LA in which the school is located, the headteacher will also, without delay, inform the pupil's 'home authority' of the exclusion and the reason(s) for it. - 4.17 The headteacher must notify the LA without delay of any cancelled exclusions, including the reason the exclusion was cancelled.

-Informing the nunil's social worker and/or virtual schoo l head (VSH) vig Pupii 3 JUCIUI alla/ Ol viituai 301100 i iicaa i
+4.18 Informing the pupil's social worker and/or virtual school head (VSH)